 Spreadsheets for evaluating absence of transport phenomena

 Review of theoretical approaches and methods to account for the diffusivity in catalyst bodies and the relationship with pore structure analysis.
+This includes methods based on molecular dynamics.
+Currently, this has been expanded to porosity modelling from primary nanoparticles and reviewing the current potential of 3D printing techniques for catalytic applications.

 Category C – Software to obtain kinetics from experimental data